hiber3d/game-template/README.md

 #### Connecting events to the web layer

 You can mark events to be extended to the web layer by using macros.
-The type need to be reflected first and then marked with one of three macros
+The events needs to defined in a `.hpp` file, type reflected and marked with one of three macros.

 - `HIBER3D_INTEROP_SEND_TO_JS`
 - `HIBER3D_INTEROP_RECEIVE_FROM_JS`